Positive Punishment Techniques And Effects On Behavior

 Positive punishment is generally defined as a behavior modification method.
 The concept of positive punishment involves adding something to a situation rather than removing or limiting in order to influence a particular behavior occurring (or not occurring).
 It’s believed to have ties to B.F.
 Skinner’s operant conditioning theory.
 With this discipline strategy, the purpose of any punishment is usually to decrease adverse behaviors.
 This goal is typically achieved with positive punishment by offering unfavorable outcomes or negative consequences for undesired behaviors, such as scolding or additional chores.
 Adults may see examples of positive punishment applied in everyday life.
 For example, they may receive a speeding ticket for driving over the limit or accrue late fees at the library for failing to return items on time.
 Positive punishment works for many people, and some parents use it to support the behaviors they want to see.

-Identifying the difference between positive and negative punishment
+The difference between positive and negative punishment

-Behavior-Modifying Positive Parenting Methods By B.F.
+Behavior-Modifying Positive Parenting Methods by B.F.
 Skinner discusses the details of using positive and negative punishment to limit undesirable behavior along with positive and negative reinforcement to encourage desired or appropriate behavior:

 • Positive punishment: Adding something to the situation to discourage unwanted behavior